esprfid/esp-rfid/README.md

 So you have to login to settings page and sync it in a timely fashion.

 ## **Security**
 We assume **ESP-RFID** project -as a whole- does not offer strong security.
-There are PICCs available that their UID (Unique Identification Numbers) can be set manually (Currently esp-rfid relies only UID to identify it's users).
+There are PICCs available that their UID (Unique Identification Numbers) can be set manually (Currently esp-rfid relies only UID to identify its users).
 Also there may be a bug in the code that may result free access to your belongings.
 And also, like every other network connected device esp-rfid is vulnerable to many attacks including Man-in-the-middle, Brute-force, etc.

 This is a simple, hobby grade project, do not use it where strong security is needed.